Table of Contents

 All processors must pay the same interchange fees which are fixed across the industry.
 These fixed rates are paid to the card issuing bank.
 Processors then take this fixed rate and add their own pricing on top.
 For example, the Mastercard credit card processing interchange fee for a swiped consumer card is 1.58% + $0.10 and comes with an authorization fee.
 The $0.10 is a transaction fee from the bank or credit card provider.
 Measured in basis points, this would be 158 BPS.
 If you expect to take $5,000 by swiped Mastercard consumer cards, this will yield a charge of $79 (.0158 * $5,000).

-How To Determine If You've Gotten A Good Credit Card Rate?
+How To Determine If You've Received A Good Credit Card Rate?

 A key indicator of working with a trusted credit card processor is their transparency in policies and interchange fees.
 Processors who provide fair interchange fees using basis points and thorough education about how these fees and charges are determined—without using impossibly small print and dry jargon—would make a solid and reliable partner for your payment processing needs.